INSIGHT-Who's next? Chinese EVs drive Stellantis' Jeep off the road | Business

 The Jeep brand was originally brought to China by American Motors Corp before being taken over by Chrysler in 1987.
 It sold the same lone Jeep Cherokee model for 20 years.
 Automobility's Russo said that over the years, Chrysler, Fiat and Peugeot - which are all part of Stellantis, and all had their own Chinese joint ventures - had struggled before they became part of the same car group.

-"Stellaris is a canary in the coal mine," Dunne said.
-"Forever, the foreign brands were the favored sons in China."
+"Stellantis is a canary in the coal mine," Dunne said.
+"Forever, the foreign brands were the favoured sons in China."
 "No longer."

 As the formula for success in China has changed, consumers want EVs akin to smartphones on wheels where the emphasis is on connectivity and apps rather than performance - to the extent that EV makers like Nio have a built-in selfie camera in some models to appeal to younger buyers.
 So far Mercedes and BMW have held their appeal, partly because they retain a good image as aspirational brands in China, but also because Chinese carmakers have yet to turn their attention to producing luxury EVs.